ANALOGIES

 Installation

-The gallery installation features all 31 framed prints, a wall-mounted tablet with an all-songs playlist, a process demo video, and a video montage of film samples featuring the visualized songs.
+The gallery installation features framed prints, a wall-mounted tablet with an all-songs playlist, and two videos: a drawing process demo, and a montage of film samples featuring the visualized songs.
 Tablet sound plays on gallery speakers, video on headphones.
 The linear right-to-left arrangement of prints follows the playlist order.
 By default, the all-songs playlist runs continuously but visitors can select and run any preferred song.
 This is the installation at the FFA Gallery in Belgrade 2017.
 Milan Kralj made a nice photo set of it too.

 Inspiration